 •Glasgow is the 4th most productive city in the UK by GDP per capita.

-Working closely with international development organisations, government and civil society stakeholders in the UK, Africa, Asia and the Middle East; GCU also takes a global lead in the delivery of action research that will improve policy, development and critical insights into climate justice.
+Working closely with international development organisations, government and civil society stakeholders in the UK, Africa, Asia and the Middle East, GCU takes a global lead in the delivery of action research that will improve policy, development and critical insights into climate justice.

 Latest News Stories